ax2bboud/shoe-store-problem/README.md

 # Shoe Store

+## Solution

+This is my submission for this challenge.
+Is it the best implementation or solution?
+Not even close.
+But I tried to limit myself to a reasonable amount of time to complete this.

+I'd like to think that I, at least, laid the foundation to a potential solid solution on the server side.
+If I had more time, I would run a full Rails app to make use of ORM and passthrough the websocket calls through my Rails server saving the data into objects and exposing them on a fully-fledged JSON API with CRUD capabilities.
+Or maybe, I could store the different inventory updates with timestamps for BI purposes down the line.

+For the front-end, I would have preferred to have a more user friendly experience that represents the data in a more visual format.
+People are better at pattern recognition, than reading a bunch of text.

 ## Synopsis

 Aldo Shoes is having a huge flash sale online.
 You provide support to the inventory department.
 They want to react real-time to various inventory problems as they arise.